deivuss331/react-headless-timeline/README.md

 # ⚡️ React Headless Timeline

 Headless components for building custom timelines for React.
-Headless means it doesn't provide any UI for the timeline but only handle the logic.
+Headless means it doesn't provide any UI for the timeline but only handles the logic.
 Supports both horizontal and vertical timelines.

 ### Features

 ---

-* ⚡️ Highly performant and efficient
+* ⚡️ Highly performant and efficient.
-* 🔒 Type safe - written in TypeScript
+* 🔒 Type safe - written in TypeScript.
 * 🫧 Doesn't render any UI.
 It's up to you how you're going to style your timeline.
-* 🏃‍ Small bundle size
+* 🏃‍ Small bundle size.

 ### Overview